Tvinkvinter/JustCounter/README.md

 # JustCounter 🧮
-Just Counter is a simple and convenient click counter app that helps you keep score in games, count glasses of water, or even manage your money!
+Just Counter is a simple and convenient click counter app that helps you keep score in games, count glasses of water, or even manage your money.

 ## Implemented features ⚙️
 - Add/remove counters